prasannabogineni/Python/README.md

-This is all about my pyton basics learning and i worked on a project called medical data extraction.
+This is all about my python basics learning and i worked on a project called medical data extraction.